 - You can still work.
 For working parents, appropriate childcare arrangements need to be made.

-- You can be of any race, ethnicity, religion, sexual orientation, or culture – all of which can be the same or different as the child you want to parent.
+- You can be of any race, ethnicity, religion, sexual orientation, or culture

 - You may reside anywhere to adopt a child from Los Angeles County.
 If you do reside in Los Angeles we offer classes throughout the county and a full Family Assessment at no cost to you regardless of whether you chose to foster or adopt.